3 Lessons on Self-Loving Your Business and What You Can Learn from 3 Brands Who Are

 You can pay someone to create a brand persona for your business, but you can’t buy real, human connection with your audiences.
 Cards Against Humanity is not for everyone.
 But the brand already knows that.
 They know they have ‘limited friends, but friends who truly love and understand ‘em.

-Bold, unconventional and niche in everything they create – their product, services, and their campaigns.
+Bold, unconventional, and niche in everything they create – their product, services, and campaigns.
 Originally from Scotland, BrewDog was established in 2007 and spread like wildfire, introducing unique craft beers with bold, colorful labels, opening multiple bars around the UK, and launching in the US market within a span of few years.
 Throughout, they stayed true to their brand mission – making people passionate about great craft beer.
-When they launched in the US, they did it with this:

 As for their brand story, you can learn more about them here: brewdog.com

 You don’t always need big experience campaigns to woo your target audience.
 If you really want them to connect with your business and your brand, simply sharing your story with them.
 Share your business’s ethos, beliefs and philosophy.
 Treat your audience like family and tell them what your plans for the future are.
 Tell them why you believe in your products or services, and why they should believe in it too.
 So, next time they engage with your business, they’re not only customers but your brand’s ambassadors.